 Read on to learn more about morning sickness, when it peaks, and ways to help fight prenatal nausea.

-Morning sickness is uncomfortable, but in general, not dangerous.
-In most pregnant women, it goes away after the first trimester.
+Morning sickness is uncomfortable, but in general, it’s not dangerous.
+In most pregnant people, it goes away after the first trimester.

-The most common symptom of morning sickness is nausea.
-Some women also experience vomiting.
+Nausea is the most common symptom of morning sickness.
+Some people also experience vomiting.
 You might notice that the nausea is worse when you encounter certain smells or when you eat certain types of foods.
-The particular nauseating food and odor is different for every woman.
+The particular nauseating food and odor is different for everyone.

-At its peak, the nausea and vomiting may be slightly worse and more frequent, but it should still be mild.
-Many women find that they need to take it easy during the peak of morning sickness.
+At the peak of morning sickness, nausea and vomiting may be slightly worse and more frequent.
+However, it should still be mild.
+Many people find that they need to take it easy during the peak of morning sickness.

 Hyperemesis gravidarum (HG) is an extreme form of morning sickness that results in severe nausea and vomiting during pregnancy.
-It is not common and its exact cause is not yet known.
+It’s rare, occurring in about

 HG is different from the mild symptoms typically seen with morning sickness.
-Instead, it is characterized by:
+Instead, it’s characterized by: